 Nothing speaks farmhouse kitchen better than white cabinets.
 These offers a nice contrast against the wood and brick textures, giving off a pastoral appeal.
 Showcase your most-loved china and glassware in a beautiful shelf and easily break the monotone by adding prints and paintings on the walls.

 Conveniently hang your pots and pans on hooks and racks by a series of hooks on a corner of your kitchen.
 Serving both form and function, this design places your essential cookware within reach, and also creates a rustic aesthetic to a rather plain wall.

-This type of sink is widely used in may farmhouse kitchen.
-Commonly installed adjacent to the range, the apron-front sink seamlessly harmonizes with the appliances and countertops, giving a uniform look to the area.
+This type of sink is widely used in many farmhouse kitchens.
+Commonly installed adjacent to the range, the apron-front sink seamlessly harmonises with the appliances and countertops, giving a uniform look to the area.

 Add a splash of colour in your kitchen by adding plants to your shelves and countertops.
 The lush green tone radiates with life, literally, in your farmhouse kitchen.
 This decor specifically makes use of white, wood and jade hues, creating a balanced look of both sentimental and contemporary charm.
 Tip: an open shelf offers a best showcase of your potted gems, set beside your favourite decor.

 A classic farmhouse kitchen feature, hardwood floors offer a timeless look to the area.
 Whether you choose to overhaul your space with a bit of modern glamour, or accentuate it with more of the industrial tinge, your hardwood floor will go seamlessly along with your design.
 We like how this homeowner made use of white on wood colours.